zgulde/cods/docs/how-it-works.md

     - `repo.git`: a bare remote to serve as a deploy remote
     - `config`: a file used by the post-receive hook
 - in addition each repo has a post-receive hook that:
+    - for a java project:
         - clones the project
         - looks for build configuration and uses it to build the project
         - deploys build artifacts to the right place
+    - for a static site/node project:
+        - checks out the most recent version of the code
+    - restarts the application server
     - can also run a custom user defined script